Learning how to learn is life’s most important skill.

 Hand drawn mind maps are flexible and allow you to bend, squiggle and expand the map any which way you wish.
 This enhances the mind map’s organic structure making it far easier to remember and use as an accelerated learning tool.

-Another drawback is that it is time consuming.
-Hand drawing your mind maps with pictures, symbols and colors can take a great deal of time depending on how thoroughly you design you maps.
-Within the same period of time you could potentially create a handful of computer generated mind maps.
+Another drawback is that it is time-consuming.
+Hand drawing your mind maps with pictures, symbols and colors can take a great deal of time depending on how thoroughly you design your maps.
+Within the same period of time, you could potentially create a handful of computer generated mind maps.

 Computer Generated Mind Maps